Wisconsin lawmaker wants to reintroduce transgender bathroom bill

 Wisconsin could once again enter the debate over which restrooms transgender students should use in schools.

-Despite comments from Assembly Speaker Robin Vos (R-Rochester) this week that he thinks the measure is not needed, state Representative Jesse Kremer (R-Kewaskum) still has concerns about the lack of a state policy on the issue and believes it something lawmakers should address.
+Despite comments from Assembly Speaker Robin Vos (R-Rochester) this week that he thinks the measure is not needed, state Representative Jesse Kremer (R-Kewaskum) still has concerns about the lack of a state policy on the issue and believes it’s something lawmakers should address.
 The Kewaskum Republican said he will consider bringing back a bill next year that requires students to use bathrooms and changing areas that match their biological sex, not the gender the identify with.
 He proposed a similar measure last session, which failed to advance out of committee.

 While Vos expressed confidence that the federal government could back off from a policy that’s resulted in schools facing lawsuits over transgender bathroom policies, Kremer said the issue actually existed before President Barack Obama’s administration got involved.
 “This is something…we had seen going on around the country, because it’s actually the agencies themselves that are causing the problems,” Kremer said.